openhwgroup/core-v-mcu/emulation/quickstart/README.md

 - Power on the Nexys board.

 In a few moments the FPGA will enter a loop printing "A2 BOOTME" on the terminal.
 Proceed to Step 2.

+#### Putty

+If you want to see the  "A2 BOOTME" string on Putty, connect it with Serial option, "COMX", where X is the number your Windows Device Manager refers to the Nexsys USB, and set as BaudRate 115200.

 ### Step 1, Option 2: Use Vivado to Push the BitMap to the Nexys A7:
 This option requires installation the free-to-use WebTalk version of Vivado.